 Sending Money to Israel Explained [Infographic] Now Available

-Whether you’re going from euros, sterling, canadian dollars, or us dollars to shekels, transferring currency to Israel has the potential to be complex, thankfully our new infographic is here to simplify it.
+Whether you’re going from euros, sterling, canadian dollars, or us dollars to shekels, transferring currency to Israel has the potential to be complex, thankfully our new currency exchange infographic is here to simplify it.

 From the Trading Desk